matthew-brett/sp-ai-post/notes.md

 # Background and rationale for AI guidelines

+## Main authors

+* Paul Ivanov
+* Matthew Brett

+after a long an fruitful discussion at the [Scientific Python Developer Summit 2025](https://scientific-python.org/summits/developer/2025), with thanks to all participants.

 ## A straightforward case

 Let us say that I write a code file — call this `my_code.py` — to which